 SEC.
-51. Implementing Rules and Regulations. - (1) Within sixty (60) days from the effectivity of this Act, the Commission on Human Rights in consultation with PAHRA, Karapatan, FLAG, and NUPL, and other human rights organizations and individual human rights defenders of known probity, shall promulgate the Implementing Rules and Regulations (IRR) for the effective implementation of this Act and shall ensure the full dissemination of the Act and the IRR to the public.
+50. Implementing Rules and Regulations. - (1) Within sixty (60) days from the effectivity of this Act, the Commission on Human Rights, Member of the House Committee on Human Rights, Member of the Senate Committee on Justice and Human Rights, in consultation with PAHRA, Karapatan, FLAG, and NUPL, and other human rights organizations and individual human rights defenders of known probity, shall jointly promulgate the Implementing Rules and Regulations (IRR) for the effective implementation of this Act and shall ensure the full dissemination of the Act and the IRR to the public.